 Apgar Village

 Eddie’s Cafe and Mercantile has served classics since 1946.
 Find breakfast, lunch and dinner along with its Huckleberry ice cream.
-Open daily from 8 a.m. to 8 p.m. during the season.
+Open from 7 a.m. to 9 p.m. during the season.

 Lake McDonald Lodge

 Jammer Joe’s Grill & Pizzeria serves a lunch buffet.
-Also find soups, salads, sandwiches and create-your-own pizza.
-Open daily from 11 a.m. to 9 p.m. during the season.
+Also, find soups, salads, sandwiches and create-your-own pizza.
+Open daily from 11:30 a.m. to 9 p.m. during the season.

 Lucke’s Lounge serves a bar menu with appetizers, burgers, sandwiches and salads.
-It offers full bar along with regional wines and micro-brews.
-Open daily from 11 a.m. to 10 p.m. during the season.
+It offers a full bar along with regional wines and microbrews.
+During the season, the restaurant is open daily from 11 a.m. to 10 p.m.

 Russell’s Fireside Dining Room serves a breakfast buffet along with continental options.
 Find a lunch and dinner menu infused with local flavors, like elk burgers.
 Open daily from 6:30 a.m. to 9:30 p.m. with hours for breakfast, lunch and dinner during the season.